biberhund/MEXC_Future_Order_API_Maintenance_Bypass/README.md

 4. **Expand the "Cookies" section** and select the MEXC domain.
 5. **Find the cookie named "u_id"**:
    - Copy its value (it should start with "WEB").
-   - Use this value as the `key` in the JavaScript code.
+   - Use this value as the `key` in the code.

 ## Usage